Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 # Demo code for "Fish and Chips and Apache Kafka®"

-The first part of this README talks about the original demo programs, written for the talk itself.

-The [second part](#homework-solutions) looks at the "homework" suggestions, and provides some code relating to them.

-At the very end, there are some links to [Other resources](#other-resources).

 **Overview**

-* [The demo programs used in the talk](#the-original-demo-programs-used-in=the-talk): how to set things up, get started with Aiven for Apache Kafka®, and run the demos.
+* [The demo programs used in the talk](#the-original-demo-programs-used-in=the-talk): how to set things up, get started with Aiven for Apache Kafka®, and run the demos written for the talk.

 * [Other things to do](#other-things-to-do) and [Homework solutions](#homework-solutions)